rtfisher/normal_modes/README.md

 ## Educational Use

-This simulation is designed for PHY313 (Classical Mechanics) and demonstrates:
+This simulation is designed for junior-level physics major classical mechanics classes and demonstrates:

 - **Normal mode decomposition** of coupled systems
 - **Eigenvalue problems** in classical mechanics